johnwelter/Rocky-NES-Text-Tool/README.txt

-	TxtNext		  : goes to next consecutive space on screen to print to TxtSpace	  : adds a space (a call to TxtNext) LineBreak	  : break line (currentnly double spaced) LineBreakHead     : used in reset, since the txtLoc used in reset never leaves the start of the line.
+	TxtNext		  : goes to next consecutive space on screen to print to TxtSpace	  : adds a space (a call to TxtNext) LineBreak	  : break line (currentnly double spaced) LineBreakHead     : used in reset and box draw, since the txtLoc used in reset never leaves the 			    	    start of the line.
+(A = offset)
-	BoxLnBrkHd: 	  : same as the line break head, but single spaced.
-Currently a placeholder TxtIncPtr	  : increments pointer in data block to the next byte PrepareReset	  : prepares to reset the text block TxtReset	  : resets text block based on MaxChr and MaxLin
+	TxtIncPtr	  : increments pointer in data block to the next byte PrepareReset	  : prepares to reset the text block TxtReset	  : resets text block based on MaxChr and MaxLin
-	TxtSetBoxDimensions: sets box width and height (A - W, X - H) TxtSetBoxLocation : sets location of box by top left corner(A - HI, X - LO) TxtSetTextToBox	  : NOT YET IMPLEMENTED- sets text location, pause tile location, max chr and max lin based on the current box
+	TxtSetBoxDimensions: sets box width and height (A = W, X = H) TxtSetBoxLocation : sets location of box by top left corner(A - HI, X - LO) TxtSetTextToBox	  : NOT YET IMPLEMENTED- sets text location, pause tile location, max chr and max lin based on the current box